Do’s and Don’ts in India

 Greeting Styles & Behavior

-The traditional greeting in India is “Namaste”, performed by placing palms together with a slight bow.
+The traditional Indian greeting is “Namaste”, usually done by placing the palms together with a slight nod.
+It is respectful, warm, and widely understood across the country.

-- A gentle handshake is common in urban areas
+• A gentle handshake is common in modern cities and business settings

-- Address elders respectfully using Mr., Mrs., or adding “ji”
+• Address elders respectfully using Mr., Mrs., or by adding “ji” after a name

-Public displays of affection are generally minimal in traditional settings.
+Public displays of affection are generally limited in traditional and religious areas.

 Common Don’ts in India